maximumstock/poe-currency-flip-planner/README.md

   The simplest model assumes that at each step in the conversion chain the user is able to convert all currency that was acquired in the previous step

+## Ideas & Roadmap
+See [todo.org](todo.org) for ideas, future features, etc. Feel free to send me any feedback, either via email or PR.

 ## Installation